Winner of a 2023 Illumination Award for Theology!

 Author Miguel Escobar grounds the discussion of wealth and poverty in the teachings of Jesus, weaving in the words of early church leaders and his own personal experience.

 The Unjust Steward presents a compelling case for a profound overhaul in the way the church and its people value the poor and transform into servants of God instead of stewards of wealth.

-Will also be available on Kindle and Apple Books (coming soon).
+Also available on Kindle and Apple Books.

 "In The Unjust Steward, Miguel Escobar offers a series of moving and insightful reflections on how wealth and poverty, inequality, and economic justice are treated in the biblical and early church theological tradition.
 By taking us from Jesus to Augustine, faith leaders will find many theological and biblical resources for deepening their congregations’ discussions on issues of wealth and poverty.
 Through its thorough scholarship and insightful reflections this book is a call to action from unexpected voices, the early church fathers.
 This book is an absolute must read for anyone who has ever wondered what the Bible really says about economic injustice and the wealth gap."-Kelly Brown Douglas, Dean, Episcopal Divinity School at Union Theological Seminary

 "Here is a book that inspires, yes, but also challenges and unsettles all who would take seriously Jesus’s Way of Love.
 Weaving together words of wisdom from spiritual giants of early Christianity with profound reflections from his own life, Miguel Escobar pulls back the curtain of wealth and poverty to reveal our longstanding complicity with systems of injustice and calls us to make better, more humane choices, reflective of the teachings of Jesus of Nazareth, that can change the world."

 -The Most Rev. Michael B. Curry, XXVII Presiding Bishop of the Episcopal Church and author of Love is the Way